Composing Task-Agnostic Policies with Deep Reinforcement Learning: Experiments and Results

 \section{Experiments and Results}

-We evaluate and compare our method against standard RL, and HRL approaches in challenging environments (shown in Fig. \ref{envs}) that requires complex task and motion planning.
+We evaluate and compare our method against standard RL, and HRL approaches in challenging environments (shown in Fig. \ref{envs}) that requires complex task planning and motion control.
 The implementation details of all presented methods and environment settings are provided in Appendix C of supplementary material.
 We also do an ablative study in which we take away different components of our composite model to highlight their importance.
+Furthermore, we depict attention weights of our model in a navigation task to highlight its ability of concurrent and sequential composition.

 We consider the following seven environments for our analysis: (1) \textbf{Pusher:} A simple manipulator has to push an object to a given target location.
 (2) \textbf{Ant Random Goal:} In this environment, a quadruped-Ant is trained to reach the randomly sampled goal location in the confined circular region.
 (3) \textbf{Ant Cross Maze:} The cross-maze contains three target locations.
 The task for a quadruped Ant is to reach any of the three given targets by navigating through a 3D maze without collision.
 (4) \textbf{HalfCheetah Hurdle:} In this problem, the task for a halfcheetah is to run and jump over the three barriers to reach the given target location.
 (5) \textbf{Ant Maze:} A $\supset$-shaped maze poses a challenging navigation task for a quadruped-Ant.
 In this task, the agent is given random targets all along the maze to reach while training.
 However, during the evaluation, we test the agent for reaching the farthest end of the maze.
 (6) \textbf{Ant Push:} A challenging environment that requires both task and motion planning.
 The environment contains a movable block, and the goal region is located behind that block.
 The task for an agent is to reach the target by first moving to the left of the maze so that it can move up and right to push the block out of the way for reaching the target.
 (7) \textbf{Ant Fall:} A navigation task where the target is located across the rift in front of the agent's initial position.
 There also happen to be a moveable block, so the agent has to move to the right, push the block forward, fill the gap, walk across, and move to the left to reach the target location.
+(8) \textbf{Multi-goal Point Mass:} In this scenario, the task is to navigate a point-mass to one of the four goals located diagonally to agent initial position.